Nikola Gligorov

 Nikola Gligorov (Никола Глигоров; born 15 August 1983) is a Macedonian football manager and former professional player who played as a defensive midfielder.
-He is the head coach of FK Vardar.
+He was a recently the head coach of FK Vardar.

 Club career

 Gligorov started his career at Vardar Skopje but was loaned right away to FK Alumina, and later to FK Cementarnica 55 Skopje.
 At 2004–05 season he was regular at Vardar Skopje and stayed there until the winter-breal of the 2006–07 season.
 Then he moved to neighbouring Serbia where he joined Serbian SuperLiga side FK Bežanija playing there the second half of the 2006–07 season along his compatriots Mario Đurovski, Bojan Markoski, Perica Stančeski and Aleksandar Donev.
 They finished the season at 4th place, however, he left the Serbian club at the end of the season.
 He came back to the Macedonian championship, playing for Rabotnički Skopje, and from there he made a transfer to Vardar Skopje just to get back to Rabotnički Skopje the following season where he stayed till the end of the season 2010/2011.
 After that he played for a Cypriot club Alki Larnaca for two seasons, before signing for FK Khazar Lankaran on 28 May 2013.
 He made his debut in the first game of the season in a 1–1 draw against Sliema from Malta in Europa league qualification round.